joxborrow/loan_default/Loan Default Final Report.md

    outliers.
 4) **Training/Test Splits** - The training/split was executed using the scikit
    defaults, which are 75% and 25% for train and test sets respectively.
 5) **Sampling** - The classification problem was found to be imbalanced.
-Consequently, we used the SMOTE algorithm, found in the imblearn module, to create balanced versions of the training datasets.
+   Consequently, we used the BorderlineSMOTE algorithm, found in the imblearn module, to create balanced versions of the training datasets.
 6) **Feature Engineering** - For the Stochastic Gradienct Descent Logistic Regression model, polynomial features were generated.
 6) **Encoding** - For certain models (ie. Logistic Regression) a standard scaling was used on all features.
 This aided in the convergence of the algorithm.

 ## Modeling

-Four different models were evaluated for this project.
+Four different models were evaluated for this investigation.
 Details are given below.

 1) **Baseline (Dummy) Classifer** - This was a model that always predicted the majority class (no default).
 This model is the baseline against which other models are judged.
-This model had no sampling or feature engineering.
+This baseline model had no sampling or feature engineering.
-2) **Logistic Regression using Stochastic Gradeint Descent** - This model required a balanced dataset.
-Polynomial features were generated.
+2) **Logistic Classification using Stochastic Gradeint Descent** - Polynomial features were generated.
 All features were then standardized for better convergence.
-As the resampled/balance dataset had many samples, in the 100,000's, stochastic gradient desecent was used for computational efficiency.
+Stochastic gradient desecent was used for computational efficiency.
 Sequential feature selection was then performed.
+Stochastic gradient descent was then used to fit the Logistic Classification
-3) **Decision Tree** - A decision tree was generated.
+3) **Decision Tree** - A decision tree was generated using grid search over hyperparameters.
 The final decision tree was the result of a grid search over the following hyper parameters:

    - Minimum Impurity Decrease (range from .001 to .05)
    - Max Tree Depth (2, 5, or 10)
    - Minimum Samples Split (0.1, 0.2, 0.5)
    - Criterian (gini or entropy)

-   The decision tree was generated against the balanced data set.
 4) **Random Forest** - A random forest model was generated.
-The algorithm was passed the optimized parameters from the single descision tree model previously run.
-This model was also run against the balanced datasets.
+The algorithm used the default settings.

+All but the baseline model were also run against the unsampled dataset and a dataset sampled using the borderline Synthetic Minority Over-Sampling Technique (SMOTE)[[2]](#2), implemented in imblearn library[[3]](#3).
+This particular version of SMOTE focuses on generating more observations in the area of overlap between classes.

 ## Model Evalution